jantman/vagrant-r10k/README.md

 # Vagrant::R10k

 vagrant-r10k is a `Vagrant <http://www.vagrantup.com/>`_ 1.2+ middleware plugin to allow you to have just a Puppetfile and manifests in your vagrant project, and pull in the required modules via `r10k <https://github.com/adrienthebo/r10k>`_.
+This plugin only works with the 'puppet' provisioner, not a puppet server.
+It expects you to have a Puppetfile in the same repository as your Vagrantfile.

 ## Installation